gterzian/automata/README.md

 Displays the evolution of a 1D [Rule 110](https://mathworld.wolfram.com/Rule110.html) cellular automaton as a 2D history.

+TLA+ [spec](spec.tla) written by hand; code generated as a result of a conversation [summarized here](conv.md) for technical highlights and evolution of the implementation.

 ### Features

 - Interactive visualization with pause/unpause controls